empiricaly/empiricaly.github.io/docs/guess-the-correlation.md

 to configure each game as they are initiated by Empirica.

 From there we import 2 other files.
-First the `/server/callback.js` file, which contains all the possible callbacks used in the lifecycle of a game.
+First the `/server/callback.js` file, which contains all the possible callbacks used in the life cycle of a game.
 These callbacks, such as `onRoundEnd`, offer powerful ways to add logic to a game in a central point (the server), which is often preferable to adding all the logic on the client.